LiveLike/livelike-docs/docs/Arcade/localization/index.md

   * Upload CSV files to update multiple translations at once.
 * **Download Template:**
   * Download a CSV template to help you prepare your localization data for bulk upload.
 The template includes all required fields and headers.
+  * To add more locales in the csv add the supported locale language code in the headers and add translations for it.

 ## Synchronization